kubecost/docs/install-and-configure/install/cloud-integration/aws-cloud-integrations/aws-cloud-integrations.md

 Follow [these steps](https://docs.aws.amazon.com/cur/latest/userguide/cur-create.html) to set up a CUR using the settings below.

 * For time granularity, select _Daily_.
-* Select the checkbox to enable _Resource IDs_ in the report.
+* Under 'Additional content', select the _Enable resource IDs_ checkbox.
-* Select the checkbox to enable _Athena integration_ with the report.
+* Under 'Report data integration' select the _Amazon Athena_ checkbox.

 {% hint style="info" %}
 For CUR data written to an S3 bucket only accessed by Kubecost, it is safe to expire or delete the objects after seven days of retention.